mixersoft/snappi-assets-picker/README.md

 uuid of selected photo.
 Asset has format ```assets-library://asset/asset.{ext}?id={uuid}&ext={ext}```. uuid is unique identifier of this photo.
 When you get picture with FILE_URI (options.destinationType == Camera.DestinationType.FILE_URI), then the plugin make a new file named as {uuid}.{encodingType} on the plugin space and returns the path of this file as data value. for instance, options.encodingType = JPEG and uuid = 12345678-1234-1342-52DB-ABE03FDF1234, then new file is named as "12345678-1234-1342-52DB-ABE03FDF1234.JPG".
 Javascript functions can access this new image file using URL(data value) directly.

+##### label
+File name of the original image file.
+Photos are saved as "IMG_xxxxx.JPG" in general and the plugin returns this name of file like "IMG_00001.JPG".

 ##### orig_ext
 Original extension of image file.
 This value is used for [getById][getById] function.
 The corresponding value would be "JPG" or "PNG".